ClarkeCodes/programmeerproject/PROCESS.md

 Today I also added a button (instead of a dropdown-menu) to my worldmap, and made my legend change when a new value is selected.
 Before I decided to change my website idea, I also got my topojson-map of The Netherlands to work (which will now be unnecessary).
 ![Update website](doc/week2_21.png) ![Update website](doc/week2_22.png)

+## day 3

+Today I made a style guide with my group.
+After this, I made new sketches for my website and asked someone from my group for feedback on my new ideas.
+I got the suggestion to focus my website on the world and not The Netherlands anymore, since it would be a better story that way.

+After I created more sketches and decided what visualizations I was going to do differently now, I started on formatting data for the interactive line graph I want to add to the world map.
+I created a new file for the visualization and made a beginning with my line graph.